 When one thinks of super saloons, Mercedes immediately springs to mind.
-Its AMG tuning arm has produced some frankly bonkers creations over the years, squeezing large engines into relatively unassuming-looking executive cars.
+Its AMG tuning arm has produced some frankly bonkers creations over the past years, squeezing large engines into relatively unassuming-looking executive cars.

 And this is the latest offering in the small executive class, the Mercedes-AMG C63 is, thanks to a shake-up in Mercedes’ naming conventions, the car formerly known as the Mercedes C63 AMG.
 In order to combine even more startling performance with a little added efficiency, it is the first AMG-tuned C-Class to feature turbochargers.
 A route the BMW M3 has also taken.